Yale Crew Team, 1879

 Henry Waters Taft, 1879.

 I searched again with 1875, 1870, and 1880.
-The third image that came up with “1880” was exactly the same as one of the photos I had on my desk (right, or above on phones).
+The third image that came up with “1880” was exactly the same as one of the photos I had on my desk (right, or above on mobile).
 As it turns out, the student in this photo is Henry Waters Taft, brother of President William Howard Taft!
 I wanted to see what else I could find about Taft, so I did another image search with his name.
 This search produced an image very similar to those in our library, which took me to a blog post on Football of Yore.
 It turns out that one of Taft’s teammates, Oliver Thompson, was “instrumental in the development of professional football,” as he was the first person to pay an athlete to play the game.

 Included on the Football of Yore blog post is the cover of an “Illustrated Regatta Program” from 1879.
 I immediately recognized the coxswain, as well as J.W.
 Keller and J.B.
 Collins.
 The back of each cabinet card has a handwritten number.
 Taft’s card, for instance, has the number 7 — exactly the same number as on the program.
 The same was true for Collins and Keller; the numbers on the back of the cards are their boat positions!
 I compared each photo to its corresponding drawing, and they matched, meaning our photos are from the 1879 season.